Tech-at-DU/React-Redux-Timers-Tutorial/P08-Keeping-Time/readme.md

 # Keeping Time

-So we have everything displaying, but the timers still aren't running.
+So far you have everything displaying, but the timers still aren't running.
 It's about time we fixed that and actually gave the start/stop buttons something to do!

 # Update Action

 These steps will walk through the whole Redux Toolkit ecosystem and offer some new ideas along the way!

 Get started by adding a new action to your Timers Slice.
 Edit: `src/features/timers/timersSlice.js`: